How to make an app like Uber?

 - Discounts and promotions management

-Using a BaaS – Backend as a Service will be very handy to development an Admin App.
+Using a BaaS – Backend as a Service can help you build an Admin App without hassles.
 It will save you time and engineering hours, and you will not reinvent the wheel.
 To know more, please read:

 Technologies Necessary For Building An Uber-like App